 Can pudding made with almond milk thicken without cornstarch?

 Determined to make my lemon pudding, I found that pudding with almond milk can thicken without cornstarch.
 At first, it looked a little bit jiggly.

 I whisked together the lemon pudding mix and almond milk until smooth.
 And no, it didn’t look as thick as I wanted but was creamy and tasted delicious.

-Once the pudding was mixed, I added wafers and let it set in the fridge overnight.
-The next day the pudding looked looked like pudding should look (thickened and not jiggly at all like the night before).
+Once the lemon pudding was mixed, I added wafers and let it set in the fridge overnight.
+The next day the pudding looked looked like it should look (thickened and not jiggly at all like the night before).

 To make this five-ingredient lemon pudding, you’ll need Nabisco mini Nilla wafers or the larger Nilla wafers like this: